Volunteers are the lifeline of our chapter.

 In her free time you will find April in her garden, hanging out with her family or out for an early morning dip in the sea.

-Samantha
+• Samantha

 MEDIA LEAD

-My profound love for the Pacific Northwest coastline is the driving force behind my involvement with Surfrider.
-Formerly from Vancouver and having served as the Director of Communications for Surfrider Vancouver, I relocated to the island and transferred to Surfrider Pacific Rim.
+with Surfrider.
+Formerly from Vancouver and having served as the Director of Communications for Surfrider Vancouver, I relocated to the island and joined Surfrider Pacific Rim.
 Through education, advocacy, and hands-on initiatives, I hope to do my part in preserving our most vital ecosystems.

 WEBMASTER